How to Plan a Trip to Rakahanga

 2. Cruise the Lagoon

-Locals with boats can take you out on Rakahanga’s gorgeous lagoon, showing you awesome snorkelling areas and dropping you off at uninhabited motu.
+Locals with boats can take you out on Rakahanga’s gorgeous lagoon, showing you awesome snorkelling areas and dropping you off at an uninhabited motu.

 3. Fishing with the Locals